 2. Get an access token.

 Before your application can securely access private data using a Beats Music API, it must obtain an access token that allows you to call that API.
 A single access token can grant varying degrees of access to multiple APIs.
-You can try this out in the Playground to see how it works before directly invoking the REST API in your application (see Authentication).
-Note that the access token you retrieve in the Playground will only work there.
 If you want to use an access token in your application, you must retrieve it directly through the API.
 Your API keys carry many privileges so be sure to keep them secret!

 3. Use the API.